How to deal with or dispose of solid waste, rubbish and water waste or sewage including a range of DIY waste projects

 Large electrical items will often be collected by the retailer so you should contact them first.
 They have to collect certain items by law, particularly if they are faulty.

 Many councils collect recycling.
-It is possible to find out when your council will arrange collection from:
+It is possible to find out when your council will arrange collection from viewing your local council or authorities website or contacting them directly.

 Dealing with Waste Water and Sewerage Issues